kathdevx/DeepDB_Index_Optimisation/README.md

 To reproduce the experiments, you will have to first install Postgres Database and import the data.
 Secondly, a brave heart full of understanding to uncomment the appropriate lines in an otherwise very well commented code.
 The main code is in the maqp.py file.
 For every step, please uncomment the operator and the args assignment to move on with the experiment.

+The experiments were run on a laptop, i7 cpu with 8 GB of RAM

 Datasets that were explored for this project: